top of page

 • Do you respect God's timing or do you operate with an "on demand" mentality?

 A proper reverence for God stimulates Christian cognitive consistency.
-This attitude is reflected in doing the behavior that proves your belief.
+This attitude is reflected in doing the behavior that proves your belief (James 2:17).
 Christian action aligned with intentional decision-making that is displayed in your attitude and actions produces both inner peace and a recognizable Christian.
 God hears our prayers (Proverbs 15:29).
 He forgives our wrongs (Colossians 3:13).
 He teaches us the way of righteousness (2 Timothy 3:16, 1 Peter 3:12).
 Do you believe this?
 Do you wait expectantly for God to orchestrate the results?
 Are you trusting in the Word of God as shown by praying, doing what you know is the next RIGHT thing to do (in God’s eyes), and then waiting on the Lord with hope (Psalm 24:3-5, 37:7)?

 A Christlike attitude motivates behavior that reflects God’s truth.
 This new thinking trains the physical body to comply to God’s standards (Luke 6:20, 1 Timothy 4:6-8, Titus 2:12).
 God will fill you with power from the Holy Spirit to walk in His truth when you ask for this in prayer (Luke 11:13, 24:49, John 16:13, James 4:2).
 Prayer is simply carving time out to talk to God.
 Asking for the Spirit's power to flow through you, brings you the strength to conquer the tidal wave of addiction so you can swim over it, rather than being tossed around and knocked down by it.
 Don’t be tempted to rest in your own knowledge or the opinions of others.